Norman Lear, producer of TV's 'All in the Family' and influential liberal advocate, has died at 101 – KION546

 “That my grandfather mattered made me feel every citizen mattered,” said Lear, who at 15 was sending his own messages to Congress via Western Union.

-He dropped out of Emerson College 1942 to enlist in the Air Force, was awarded a Decorated Air Medal, and then worked in public relations.
+He dropped out of Emerson College 1942 to enlist in the Air Force and was awarded a Decorated Air Medal.
+After the war, he worked in public relations.

 In his later years, Lear joined with Warren Buffett and James E. Burke to establish The Business Enterprise Trust, honoring businesses that take a long-term view of their effect on the country.
 He also founded the Norman Lear Center at the University of Southern California’s Annenberg School for Communication, exploring entertainment, commerce and society.
 In 2014, he published the memoir “Even This I Get to Experience.”